Rishant95/WeatherApp/README.md

 2. Navigate to the project directory.
 3. Run `flutter pub get` to install dependencies.
 4. Run the app on your preferred device or emulator using `flutter run`.
+5. If just want to run the final build go to release and download the apk .

 ## Usage